 Welcome to Denmark Road Medical Centre

 The practice consists of one full time GP Partner: Dr Nigel Cowley (Senior Partner) and two Non-clinical Partners: Hayley Moore and Karen Flintoft.
 Our GP Associates are: Dr Miriam Santer, Dr Mike Furze, Dr Siobhan Kirby, Dr Victoria Gunn, Dr Maik Laufer and Dr Adam Shepperd.
-We currently have two GP Registrars: Dr Peter Lander and Dr James Rogers.
+We currently have two GP Registrars: Dr Rhiannon Hoggins and Dr Peter Lander.

-We also have 2 Nurse Practitioners: Maria Scrivener and Suzanne Prater and a Paramedic Practitioner: James Vacher both of whom also have their own consultation clinics.
+We also have 2 Nurse Practitioners: Maria Scrivener and Suzanne Prater and a Paramedic Practitioner: James Vacher all of whom also have their own consultation clinics.
 We also have a Pharmacist: Adam Cayer.